Gajendrapatel09/StudyNotion/README.md

  dashboard provides charts and visualizations to present data clearly and intuitively.
 Instructors can monitor the total number of students enrolled in each course, track course performance, and view their income generated from course sales.

+# Front-end
+The front end of StudyNotion is built with ReactJS, offering a dynamic and responsive user interface for students and instructors.
+Here are some key pages and functionalities:

+For Students:

+* Homepage: Introduction to the platform.
+* Course List: List of available courses with descriptions and ratings.
+* Wishlist: Display added courses.
+* Cart Checkout: Complete course purchase using Razorpay.
+* Course Content: Access course material, including videos.
+* Enrolled Courses: Progress and list of enrolled courses.
+* User Details: Account information.
+* User Edit Details: Edit account information.

+For Instructors:

+* Dashboard: Overview of instructor's courses and ratings.
+* Insights: Detailed course including the number of views, clicks, and other relevant metrics.
+* Course Management Pages: Create, update, delete courses.
+* View and Edit Profile Details: Account management.
+* Front-end tools and technologies include ReactJS, CSS, Tailwind CSS, Redux for state management, and VSCode for development.Additionally, we use some npm packages to add extra functionality to the front end.

 ***
 ## Screenshots